b1narygl1tch/kali-linux-pitail-setup/README.md

 ```
 7. At `BOOT` partition find and edit `wpa_supplicant.conf` file:
     * Add `id_str="HomeWiFi"` string to the config and write it to the file.
 The larger number in `priority=` parameter, the higher the priority.
     * [optional] Remove the other entries in the file.
-Seems they aren't affect anything.
 8. Insert microSD card to Raspberry Pi.
 Plugin power cable to the Raspberry Pi.
 The first boot may take some time (~10 min)
 9. [optional] You can connect Raspberry Pi directly to smartphone via OTG adapter and micro-USB cable. \
 OTG adapter in smartphone, standard cable in Pi-Tail power (USB is free for dongles).
 More details are here: https://github.com/Re4son/RPi-Tweaks/blob/master/pi-tail/Pi-Tail.README